greenelab/czi-seed-rfa/manuscript.md

 low-dimensional representations, reference cell type catalogs, and tools developed by our group in response to this RFA via educational materials that we will produce and make openly available.*

-We will implement the base enabling technologies and methods for search, analysis, and transformation into R/Bioconductor and Python frameworks.
-The python and R software will use common input and output formats.
-The software will be fast, scalable, and memory-efficient because will leverage the computational tools previously developed by Bioconductor for single-cell data access to the HCA, data representation (`SingleCellExperiment`, `beachmat`, `DelayedArray`, `HDF5Array` and `rhdf5`) and data assessment and amelioration of data quality (`scater`, `scran`, `DropletUtils`).

-We will also integrate catalogs of reference cell types (Aim 2).
-Such summaries and annotations have proven widely successful for the ENCODE, Roadmap Epigenome Mapping, and GTEx projects.
-We will package and version reference cell types and low-dimensional representations and deliver these as structured data objects in Bioconductor and Python.
-We are core package developers and power users of Bioconductor and will support on-the-fly downloading of these materials via the *AnnotationHub* framework.
-We will develop *F1000Research* workflows demonstrating how HCA-defined reference cell types and tools developed in this RFA can be used within a typical genomic data analysis.

 *Below sections need to be cut by about half by my count*